Watching them is like witnessing a birth, yet from a great distance—romanticized, and with none of the bloody details present.

 Anne Waldman gave what felt and looked like a sermon.
 Meredith Monk exemplified how closely voice and body are connected.

-Working with a cast of fine young women to reveal the richness of personal identity
+Working with a cast of five young women to reveal the richness of personal identity

 A response to The Offending Gesture by Mac Wellman and what makes something ‘work.’